Center-for-Global-Development/msa-amc-sizing/index.md

 When sizing the pull mechanism, we consider the firm's perspective of expected costs at the time of entry, not the total cost of a successful innovation.
 The expected costs faced by the firm at the time of entry are the cumulative, probability-weighted costs across all development phases, properly discounted for the time value of money.

-For example, a livestock vaccine might have an all-in development cost of \\$3.4 million, but the investment in an early-stage vaccine candidate in R&D would have a expected cost of \\$1.8 million because if the vaccine fails during R&D, the later costs of testing and approval are not incurred (see drop down example for more detail).
+For example, a livestock vaccine might have an all-in development cost of \\$3.4 million, but the investment in an early-stage vaccine candidate in R&D would have an expected cost of \\$1.8 million because if the vaccine fails during R&D, the later costs of testing and approval are not incurred (see drop down example for more detail).

 <button class="see-more-btn" onclick="toggleDetails('optionvalue-details')">Walking through an example</button>